karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 draft: true
 ---
 Once every full moon I get asked about using SignalR app on AWS, usually the questions are along the lines of:
-- Can I use this service to deploy my app?
+- Can I use this service to deploy my SignalR app?
-- Should I deploy my app on a Windows machine or can I use Linux one?
-- I have a load balancer/API Gateway in front of my app and it doesn't work properly, what's wrong?
+- I have a load balancer/API Gateway in front of my SignalR app and it doesn't work properly, what's wrong?
-- I need to scale out the app, which service should I use?
+- I need to scale out the SignalR app, which service should I use for the backplane?
 - I have multiple instances of my app and some messages seems to be getting lost, what's wrong?
 - Can I use the Azure SignalR Service when my application is deployed in AWS?

 I usually find that there is a lack of knowledge when trying to deploy a SignalR on AWS, so in this post I'll try to talk a little bit about which possibilities are available when you want to deploy a **SignalR Core** application on AWS.

-# **Compute**

-## **1. AWS ECS**

-## **2. AWS EC2**

-## **3. AWS EKS**

 # **Network**

-In this section I want to talk about AWS services that can control and balance network traffic and how to use them with SignalR.
+In this first section I want to talk about AWS services that can control and balance network traffic and how to use them with SignalR.

 The services we're going to review are the following ones:
 - AWS Application Load Balancer
 - AWS WebSocket Api Gateway

 ## **1. AWS Application Load Balancer**

+### **WebSockets**

+The ALB allows us to forward the traffic to an application by leveraging a couple of resources:
+- A Target Group.
+- A Listener.

+The Target Group defines where to send the traffic.
+We can configure the port and protocol of the traffic that is forwarded, as well as a health check, so that the load balancer doesn't send traffic to a dead service.

+The Listener defines how the load balancer gets its traffic from outside.
+That's where you define the port and the protocol to reach the load balancer, and what is the default behavior for the traffic hitting that listener.

+Amazon ALB Listeners only offer HTTP or HTTPS protocol, but the good news is that WebSocket initially contacts the server with HTTP if you use ws:// or HTTPS if you use wss:// your server will then reply with ``101 Switching Protocols``, telling the client to upgrade to a WebSocket connection.

+SignalR uses the WebSocket transport where available and falls back to older transports where necessary, but you don't need to do anything on an ALB to start using them.

+### **Sticky sessions**

 SignalR requires that all HTTP requests for a specific connection be handled by the same instance.
 When a SignalR app is running behind a load balancer with multiple instances of the same service, "sticky sessions" must be used.